stevenringo/Sublime-Text-Advanced-CSV/README.md

 The plugin includes a command to clean up empty trailing commas from rows, which are often left when opening a CSV file in Excel.

-When the NumPy package is installed into one of Sublime Text 3's package directories, the plugin supports evaluating Python expressions over ranges of cells, in a manner similar to formulas in Excel.
+With NumPy (http://www.numpy.org) installed into one of Sublime Text's package directories (or using TinyNumPy when NumPy is unavailable), the plugin supports evaluating Python expressions over ranges of cells, in a manner similar to formulas in Excel.

 All the above features work in both justified and collapsed modes.